 - Flea Comb

 This is the easiest, most practical, safest, and most effective way to remove fleas from your dog.
 It is time-consuming, yes, but you’ll feel more at ease afterwards.
 It’s like using an ordinary comb, except that the teeth are more tightly-spaced.
 This helps remove fleas from their attachment.
+Find out more about dog flea combs here.

 - Homemade Flea Spray